JonathanSContreras/surge/diary.md

 - NEED TO DO: make the recon analysis agent read through the xml folder
     - possibly make a method that takes the target and makes it a folder
 - starting to work on vulnerability agent

+**10/23**
+- worked on the data passing, made a folder to store all xml files created per run
+- added a new state object (xml_content) that has all content from all xml files as a string so the recon analysis and vulnerabilty agent can look over
+- when it comes to building a toolkit i want the recon agent to ONLY have access to the network
+    - possible tools: 'scapy', 'pyshark'